ee-leaf

 Depending on your growing region, some cover crops will die during the coldest weather.
 The crop residue is still a valued supplement in the spring.

-What cover crops should you plant?
+What cover crops should you plant in fall?

 Seed companies sell cover crop seeds as individual crops or as mixes of grasses and legumes.
 Common annual cover crops suitable for fall planting are: